Continual Learning: Applications and the Road Forward: Continual learning is not a choice

-Some of the most powerful machine learning models are trained on very large datasets, usually scraped from the Internet.
+} Some of the most powerful machine learning models are trained on very large datasets, usually scraped from the Internet.
 The result is a model that is able to extract useful and diverse features from high-dimensional data.
 However, the vastness of the data they are trained on also has a downside.
 Internet data is generated by many different people, who all have their own preferences and interests.
 One model cannot fit these conflicting preferences, and the best fit is close to the average internet user~\citep{hu2022drinking}.
 However, machine learning models are often used by individuals or small groups, or for highly specific applications.
 This contradiction makes any possessive references such as `my car' or `my favorite band' by construction ambiguous and impossible for the system to understand.
-Further, Internet scraped data often do not contain (enough) information to reach the best performance in specialized application domains like science and user sentiment analysis~\citep{beltagy2019scibert}.
+Further, Internet scraped data \Rb{do not always} contain (enough) information to reach the best performance in specialized application domains like science and user sentiment analysis~\citep{beltagy2019scibert}. \Rb{In contrast to Section~\ref{subsec:local}, here there are many new data that have a strong relation to each other (\eg scientific words), whereas model editing typically concerns fewer and less related, individual changes.}

 Domain adaptation and personalization are thus often necessary.
 The topic has been investigated in the natural language processing (NLP) community for many different applications.
 Initially, fine-tuning on a supervised domain-specific dataset was the method of choice, but recently, with the success of very large language models (LLM), the focus has shifted towards changing only a small subset of parameters with adapters~\citep{houlsby2019parameter}, low-rank updates~\citep{hu2022lora} or prompting~\citep{jung2023generating}.
 However, these methods do not explicitly identify and preserve important knowledge in the original language model.
 This hampers the integration of general and domain-specific knowledge and produces weaker results~\citep{ke2022adapting}.
 To identify the parameters that are important for the general knowledge in the LLM in order to protect them is a challenging problem.
 Recent works~\citep{ke2021achieving} made some progress in balancing the trade-off between performance on in-domain and older data.
 In the computer vision field, similar work has also been done by adapting CLIP to different domains~\citep{wortsman2022robust} and to include personal text and image pairs~\citep{cohen2022my}.